cdeck3r/3DScanner/src/dyndns/README.md

 The [documentation](../../docs/dyndns.md) reports about the details.

+The setup process puts all logfiles under logrotation in the log sub-directory of the script's install path.

 Relevant scripts:

 * [dyndns.sh](dyndns.sh) The script runs on a public webserver to extract the data from the logfile.